-On the occasion of the Committees’ plenaries in Arad, AER members identified joint actions they wanted to implement with fellow regions.
+On the occasion of the Spring 2018 Committees’ plenaries in Arad, AER members identified joint actions they wanted to implement with fellow regions.
 A year later it is time to evaluate progress, celebrate achievements and share experiences!

 During the elaboration of the work programme in Arad, planned activities were organised in 3 categories:

 The below progress report was compiled for the Spring 2019 plenary meeting in Örebro.
 It gives an overview of the situation, 1 year after the adoption of the work programme.

 “Road to the Future”: ongoing

 Road to the Future” is a project submitted under the Erasmus+ programme, within the Key Action 3 – Support for Policy Reform, and it is designed around the European Parliament Elections in 2019.
 First, it will encourage debate among young European on the European elections and increase young voters turnout.
 This will be realised through training of youth activists, leaders and the development of tools and resources.
 After the elections, the project will continue the training for trainers and mentors, based on the ideas collected during the first phase.
 This will ensure that young people gain the knowledge, skills and tools necessary to be engaged for the future of Europe at the local level.